saraalhetela/GPU-Cluster-Scheduler/README.md

 ```

 Trains from scratch on `data/jobs.csv`, evaluates against all three
-baselines on the shared 32-GPU pool, and writes `results.json` +
+baselines on the shared 32-GPU pool, writes `outputs/results.json` +
-training/validation plots to `plots/`.
+`outputs/trace.json`, and serves `dashboard_demo.html` locally so the run
+can be watched hour by hour.